Bob Dole: 1996 presidential election

 Dole promised a 15% across-the-board reduction in income tax rates and made former U.S. representative and supply-side economics advocate Jack Kemp of New York his running mate for vice president.
+Dole himself was also a supporter of supply-side economics.
+Some commentators, including the Mises Institute, argued that aspects of his economic views were more Keynesian in nature; however, Jack Kemp rejected this interpretation.
+Dole had previously opposed supply-side economics before later embracing it.

 Dole found himself criticized from both the left and the right within the Republican Party over the convention platform, one of the major issues being the inclusion of the Human Life Amendment.
-Clinton framed the narrative against Dole early, painting him as a mere clone of unpopular former Speaker of the United States House of Representatives Newt Gingrich, warning America that Dole would work in concert with the Republican Congress to slash popular social programs, like Medicare and Social Security, dubbed by Clinton as "Dole-Gingrich".
-Dole's tax-cut plan found itself under attack from the White House, who said it would "blow a hole in the deficit".
+Clinton framed the narrative against Dole early, painting him as a mere clone of unpopular former Speaker of the United States House of Representatives Newt Gingrich, warning America that Dole would work in concert with the Republican Congress to slash popular social programs, like Medicare and Social Security, dubbed by Clinton as "Dole–Gingrich".

-During the infancy of the Internet, Dole-Kemp was the first presidential campaign to have a website, which was set up by Arizona State college students Rob Kubasko and Vince Salvato, and edged out Clinton-Gore.
-The Dole-Kemp presidential campaign page is still live as of 2025.

-Concerns over Dole's age and lagging campaign were exemplified by an incident on September 18, 1996.
-At a rally in Chico, California, he was reaching down to shake the hand of a supporter, when the railing on the stage gave way and he tumbled 4 ft.
-While only slightly injured in the fall, "the televised image of his painful grimace underscored the age difference between him and Clinton" and proved an ominous sign for Republican hopes of retaking the White House.

 During the latter half of October 1996, Dole made a campaign appearance with Heather Whitestone, the first deaf Miss America, where both of them signed "I love you" to the crowd.
 Around that time, Dole and his advisers knew that they would lose the election, but in the last four days of the campaign they went on the "96-hour victory tour" to help Republican House candidates.

 Dole lost, as pundits had long expected, to incumbent President Bill Clinton in the 1996 election.
 Clinton won in a 379–159 Electoral College landslide, capturing 49.2% of the vote against Dole's 40.7% and Ross Perot's 8.4%.
 As Nixon had predicted, Clinton was able to ride a booming economy to a second term in the White House.